Dehydration in Seniors: An Often-Overlooked Health Risk

 And, adults age 65 and up have the highest hospital admission rates for dehydration.

-To help keep your older adult healthy and safe, we explain why dehydration is so common in seniors, mild and serious dehydration symptoms, the health risks of being dehydrated, how much water a person needs, and the benefits of staying hydrated.
+To help keep your older adult healthy and safe, we explain why dehydration is so common in seniors, mild and severe dehydration symptoms, the health risks of being dehydrated, how much water a person needs, and the benefits of staying hydrated.

 Older adults are more likely to become dehydrated because they naturally have less water in their bodies.

-They’re also likely to have health conditions or take medicines that increase their risk of dehydration – like blood pressure medications that flush water from the body.
+They’re also likely to have health conditions or take medicines that increase their risk of dehydration, like blood pressure medications that flush water from the body.

 In addition, seniors: